ewanbarclay/readthedocs_XDF/index.rst

 ========  ========
 ❓         **TASK 3A:** *Convert to Flux*
 ========  ========
 |           Read in the catalogue you created in Task 2f and convert the signal into a flux (nJy) using the conversion dictionary in example9.py.
-Plot *f<sub>f105w</sub>/f<sub>125w</sub>* vs. *f<sub>f850lp</sub>/f<sub>105w</sub>* for all the objects in the catalogue.
+Plot f\ :sub:`f105w` / f\ :sub:`125w` vs. f\ :sub:`f850lp` /f\ :sub:`105w` for all the objects in the catalogue.
 ========  ========

 |

 3.2  Finding distant galaxies
 -----------------------------
 Firstly, we want to guard against objects which are detected a low-S/N, as these are more likely to be contaminants (or not even real sources).
 To do this we can simply place a constraint on the signal-to-noise (S/N) in a filter where we know any real high-redshift object should be detected.
-We are somewhat free to choose the band and threshold but *f<sub>f125w</sub>* and a S/N> 10 is a reasonable choice.
+We are somewhat free to choose the band and threshold but f\ :sub:`f125w` and a S/N> 10 is a reasonable choice.

 Next, we know that high-redshift galaxies have a strong spectral break.
-If the break falls between two bands A and B we’d expect that *f<sub>A</sub>/f<sub>B</sub>* should be small.
+If the break falls between two bands A and B we’d expect that f\ :sub:`A` /f\ :sub:`B` should be small.
 Galaxies at z ∼ 7 have a break between the *f850lp* and *f105w* bands.
 A reasonable choice of ratio upper-limit is ∼ 0.4.

 We also expect the shape of the continuum above the break to be flat, or even negative (i.e. decreasing to longer-wavelength).
 Using a pair of bands above the break (e.g. *f105w* and *f125w*) we can then place an additional constraint allowing us to further weed out contamination.
 A reasonable choice for ratio lower-limit is ∼ 0.75.